difin/tweeter-analytics/README.md

 ## How to Run
 * To run project, execute `sbt run`.
-  The application can be accessed at `localhost:9000`.
+* After starting up, the application can be accessed using web browser at `localhost:9000`.